If you are planning on traveling to Sydney in the near future, this blog post is a must-read to ensure you get the most out of your trip!

 And, whenever you can, take a ferry!
 The experience is much more pleasant than battling traffic or navigating other forms of public transport.

 Sydney uses the Opal Card which is similar to London’s Oyster Card: a card you keep and reload with credit for trips.
 You can buy them at convenience stores and at newsstands.

 Visit Transportnsw.info for a useful trip planner and further public transport information.
 Or download the free TripView Lite app which is a great app to help you navigate public transport in Sydney.

-Where in cities like New York and London getting in the front seat with a taxi driver would get you a funny look, in egalitarian Sydney it’s considered normal.
 There is no official rule, but especially when riding solo people normally get in the front seat of a taxi.

 October to March is Sydney’s busiest tourism period, when the weather is most pleasant.
 This also means prices for flights are highest and accommodation fills up faster.

 Airfares are cheaper for travel during Australia’s winter months (June until August), with spring and fall being shoulder season.

 Also Read: How to Find the Cheapest Flights

 5. Sydney Is Not a Cheap Place to Visit

 Australia in general is one of the more expensive countries in the world and Sydney is no exception there.
 Be prepared to pay a lot for transport, accommodation, and alcohol.